 Do we really get it?

-These authors then went on to describes Christ sacred prayer in the Garden of Gethsemane.
+.
 Though His followers had gone into this garden with Him, they were indifferent to His needs.
 They did not comprehend the urgency of the hour and the fact that Christ needed them and their support.
 They didn't get it and they were close enough to Him to touch His flesh and sense His emotions.
 "At the greatest moment of intercession in human history", Blackaby writes, "there was no one willing to go with Jesus and watch with Him".
 Jesus ended up praying alone in His anguish.
 In reading this, the Spirit's voice asked my heart, would I have been any different?
 Am I any different today?
 Oh, how I would hope that I would have been right beside Jesus, lifting Him up to His father praying "Abba, Father... everything is possible for you.
 Take this cup from me.
 Yet not what I will, but what you will." (verse 36).

 Wednesday, March 19, 2008